JesperLarsson/NeuralNetwork/README.md

 # About this project #
 My personal experimentation with neural networks in Python 3.
+Requires python package "numpy" but has no other dependencies.

 # Math and resources #
 Youtube series by 3Blue1Brown (highly recommended introduction!):